elastic/elasticsearch-net/README.markdown

 *Strongly typed Elasticsearch client*

 NEST aims to be a .net client with a very concise API.
+Its main goal is to provide a solid strongly typed Elasticsearch client.
+It also has string/dynamic overloads for more dynamic usecases.

 Indexing is as simple as: